valhuber/fab-quickstart/README.md

 ## Explore

+This project contains 2 main folders:
+1. `nw`: is a fab project for a sqlite version northwind (nw), for illustration and testing
+1. `fab_quickstart` code (work in progress - see Explore, below).
-The main code is `fab_quickstart/fab_quickstart_base.py`.
+   1. The main code is `fab_quickstart/fab_quickstart_base.py`.
+This is what you run, as described below.

-For customizations, it is extended by its runnable subclass `fab_quickstart/fab_quickstart.py`
+   1. For customizations, it is extended by its runnable subclass `fab_quickstart/fab_quickstart.py`

 ### Pre Reqs